-Figure 14.
-Propeller Driven Long Range Autonomous Underwater Vehicle overview.
+In follow-up to the successful design and engineering accomplishments of the project, in the coming project year, ADAC and LRAUV project team continue an additional research and engineering program to (1) advance collaboration and partnering with the HQ USCG Project Champion designated USCG designated POCs in operating and testing the platform, (2) seek to further reduced cost fabrication by constructing an additional LRAUV (spanned over Program Year 6 and 7), (3) conduct Arctic tests, (4) design and fabricate an additional sensor capability to LRAUV in order to create a multi-mission capable LRAUV.

-In follow-up to the successful design and engineering accomplishments of the project, in the coming project year, ADAC and LRAUV project team continue an additional research and engineering program to (1) advance the technical competency of USCG RDC in operating and testing the platform, (2) seek to further reduced cost fabrication by constructing an additional LRAUV (spanned over Program Year 6 and 7), (3) conduct Arctic tests in partnership, (4) design and fabricate an additional sensor capability to LRAUV in order to create a multi-mission capable LRAUV.
+By project conclusion, ADAC and LRAUV project team will have provided USCG a state-of-the-art capability in long range Arctic oil spill detection and characterization via an easily deployable package, advanced Project Champion designated USCG POC AUV competency, created additional LRAUV mission capability to add multiple facets of marine environmental characterization, and conducted sufficient platform testing under-ice and in high-latitude conditions to ensure USCG is provided a suitably evaluated LRAUV System.

-By project conclusion, ADAC and LRAUV project team will have provided USCG a state of the art capability in long range Arctic oil spill detection and characterization via completea complete deployable package, advanced USCG RDC AUV competency, created additional LRAUV mission capability and conducted sufficient platform testing in Arctic conditions.
+In parallel to technical development to deliver the LRAUV System to support USCG, ADAC and research team will conduct investigations for commercialization of the System with industry.

-Objective/Purpose:
+Objective/Purpose.

-Advance LRAUV capability for DHS S&T UP and USCG through additional research and engineering program to (1) advance the technical competency of USCG RDC in operating and testing the platform, (2) seek to further reduced cost fabrication by constructing an additional LRAUV (spanned over Program Year 6 and 7), (3) conduct Arctic tests in partnership with USCG RDC, (4) design and fabricate an additional sensor capability to LRAUV in order to create a multi-mission capable LRAUV, and (5) create a knowledge product outlining various scenarios and approaches to conduct an LRAUV deployment.
+Complete a seventh year of investigations in research and engineering on the LRAUV System to provide DHS S&T and USCG a world class system for high latitude spill response and marine environment characterization.
+Accordingly, the WHOI and MBARI team will advance LRAUV capability for DHS S&T OUP and USCG through additional research and technical development program to (1) advance HQ USCG Project Champion designated USCG technical abilities in operating and testing the platform, (2) seek to further reduced cost fabrication by constructing an additional LRAUV (spanned over Program Year 6 and 7), (3) conduct Arctic tests (4) design and fabricate an additional sensor capability to LRAUV in order to create a multi-mission capable LRAUV, and (5) create a knowledge product outlining various scenarios and approaches to conduct an LRAUV deployment, and (6) further mature software capabilities including autonomy and simulation devices.
+In parallel to technical development to deliver the LRAUV System to support USCG, ADAC and research team will conduct investigations for commercialization of the System with industry, this includes specific showcasing ADAC’s planned event to host Alaskan and Arctic maritime industry leaders, response organizations, Oil Spill Response Organizations (OSROs), maritime shippers, Arctic cruise industries, first responders, Arctic oriented non-profit groups, State of Alaska and U.S. Federal departments and agencies and National Laboratories in a two day Symposium designed to increase visibility of a variety of Arctic Domain Awareness technologies, to include ADAC research endeavors, seeking to strengthen connections, collaboration and partnering between these communities, and to explore or initiate commercial transition pathways for ADAC completed/completing research.

-Baseline:
+Baseline.